Ku Cheng-kang: Personal life

+Wartime service

 In 1937, with the outbreak of the Second Sino-Japanese War, he was appointed Deputy Minister of the 5th National Government Military Commission.
-In June 1938, he served as interim secretary for the Society of the Three People's Principles Youth League and was also made the group's Central Executive Officer.
+In June 1938, he served as interim secretary for the society of the Three Principles of the People Youth Corps and was also made the group's Central Executive Officer.
 In addition, he served as KMT Chairman and party boss for Zhejiang Province.

-Minister of Social Affairs

-In November 1939, Ku was appointed as the Minister of Social Affairs and was placed in charge of all wartime social welfare projects.
+In November 1939, Ku was appointed as the minister of social affairs and was placed in charge of all wartime social welfare projects.
 In 1940, the ministry was reorganized into the National Social Department where Ku continued to serve as Minister of National Government Social Affairs, a position he held until March 1949.

 In 1941, Ku was in charge of casualty processing during the Japanese bombing of Chongqing and in 1944, he was in charge of Chinese military and civilian casualties on the Guangxi, Guizhou warfronts.

 In 1945, Ku was elected to the Chinese Kuomintang Central Executive Committee and the 6th Standing Committee.
 He also served as Chairman of the Chinese Kuomintang Central Committee of agricultural workers.

 In 1947, he began involvement with Chen Lifu, Fang Chih and the CC Clique and became active in the Shanghai political scene.

 Ku retreated with the nationalists to Taiwan in 1949.

-Anti-communist activities in Taiwan
+Postwar career in Taiwan

-In January 1950, Ku was appointed Minister of the Interior.
-He served as Director of the Mainland Disaster Relief Organization together with Fang Chih.
+In January 1950, Ku was appointed minister of the interior.
+He served as director of the Mainland Disaster Relief Organization together with Fang Chih.
 Together with Fang, Ku set up the Free China Relief Agency, and the Sino-Laotian Friendship Society and the ROC branch of the Asian People's Anti Communist League.
 The pair were active in South Korea, Vietnam, Burma, Laos, Camboadia and Thailand on various KMT special projects.

 In 1951, he was appointed as a presidential adviser and in 1952, he was elected to the 7th Standing Committee.